timbray/quamina/README.md

-**Quamina** implements a data type that has APIs to create an instance and add multiple **Patterns** to it, and then query data objects called **Events** to discover  which of the patterns match the fields in the event.
+**Quamina** implements a data type that has APIs to create an instance and add multiple **Patterns** to it, and then query data objects called **Events** to discover which of the Patterns match the fields in the Event.

 Quamina [welcomes contributions](CONTRIBUTING.md).